bollu/llvm-multidim-array-indexing-proposal/RFC.md

 Ideally, we would like a mechanism to directly express the multidimensional semantics, which would eliminate this kind of guesswork from Polly/LLVM, which would both make code faster, and easier to analyze.

-## The request for change: A new instruction, `multidim_array_index`.

-We propose the addition of a new instruction, called `multidim_array_index`, which allows one to represent such multidimensional array accesses without flattening.

-## Evaluation
-- This has been implemented in an exprimental branch of Polly, and was used on the COSMO climate weather model.
-This greatly helped increase the accuracy of Polly's analysis, since we eliminated the guessing game from the array analysis.

-- This has also been implemented as part of a GSoC effort to unify Chapel and Polly.

-- Molly had this as well (TODO: add references to this.)

 ## References
 - [The chapel language specification](https://chapel-lang.org/docs/1.13/_downloads/chapelLanguageSpec.pdf)